GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 Run the following command in the **Cloud Shell terminal**.

 > **Note**: With this command we're priming the backend that generates metrics to behave in a specific way.
+You're simulating fixes made to the app after 1-2 months work.

 ```sh
 ## Check if the BACKEND_ADDRESS env variable is set in your environment before you do this.